‘Flash mob’ robberies roiling U.S. retailers, traumatizing workers

 She said the agency has investigated similar incidents in which the thieves didn’t know one another in advance.
 “The crimes in those cases were organized by a specific suspect that used a social media messaging application to plan and execute the offense,” she said.

 Videos of the coordinated mass robberies — showing people running out of stores with goods, jumping into cars and speeding off, as well as footage of police chasing and arresting suspected thieves — have gone viral on TikTok, YouTube and other social media platforms in recent weeks.
-Such content could be inspiring “copycat” thefts around the country, though it’s hard to know for sure because the FBI doesn’t collect specific data on these kinds of crimes, said Scott Decker, a professor emeritus of criminology at Arizona State University.
+Such content could be inspiring “copycat” thefts around the country, although it’s hard to know for sure because the FBI doesn’t collect specific data on these kinds of crimes, said Scott Decker, a professor emeritus of criminology at Arizona State University.

 It’s likely the crimes were organized via messaging apps or email, but not in an extremely structured way, he said, with plans being passed to different people who may not know each other in the real world.